Work and Neurodivergence

 • Offloading ideas and tasks into spreadsheets

-• Listening to music or podcasts to maintain concentration
+• Listening to music or podcasts to support concentration

-External tools can reduce cognitive load and make it easier to stay organised.
+These tools can take some of the pressure off and make it easier to stay on track.

 Flexibility and autonomy